urbit/docs/docs/hoon/twig/atom.md

 (Some of the "constant" syntax below can interpolate dynamic twigs.
 When it does, it obviously isn't constant at all.)

+## Auras

+Recall the `$atom` span, `{$atom p/aura q/(unit @)}`.

+Each atom constant syntax implies an aura, which is just a textual symbol.
+The aura is used indiscriminately to convey physical units, semantic interpretations, parsing syntax, and/or printing syntax.
+It's soft type and can be manually overridden.

+We generally write an aura in its irregular mold syntax, such as `@ud`.
+The syntax for the

 ## Twigs

 ```